QuantConnect/lean-cli/README.md

 Options:
-  --output DIRECTORY              Directory to store results in (defaults to PROJECT/optimizations/TIMESTAMP) --optimizer-config FILE         The optimizer configuration file that should be used --strategy [Grid Search|Euler Search]
+  --output DIRECTORY              Directory to store results in (defaults to PROJECT/optimizations/TIMESTAMP) --detach                        Run the optimization in a detached Docker container and return immediately --optimizer-config FILE         The optimizer configuration file that should be used --strategy [Grid Search|Euler Search]
                                   The optimization strategy to use